Damar Hamlin: 2024 season

 After the Bills parted ways with starting safeties Micah Hyde and Jordan Poyer, Hamlin started at safety during the Bills' week one game against the Arizona Cardinals, marking his first start since his cardiac arrest.

 In Week 3, Hamlin recorded his first career interception in a 47–10 Bills win over the Jacksonville Jaguars.
 He was named a first alternate in the 2025 Pro Bowl Games near the end of the season for his play in 2024.

 2025 season

 On March 12, 2025, Hamlin re-signed with the Bills on a one-year, $2 million contract.
+After suffering a pectoral injury in practice, Hamlin was placed on injured reserve on October 11.

+2026 season

+On March 27, 2026, Hamlin re-signed with the Bills on a one-year deal.